hirvinen/dev-academy-2023-exercise/README.md

 ### Frontend

 The frontend server will be listening on <http://localhost:4000> by default.
 Change fontend `package.json` to change that.
 TODO: Move to .env.

+## Running tests

+TODO

+### Frontend end-to-end testing

+[Cypress](https://www.cypress.io/) will be used for frontend end-to-end testing.
+Cypress GUI can be used to run and manage them.
+To launch it, run `npm run cypress` in the frontend directory.

+#### Cypress dependencies on Linux / WSL (2)

+At least running the Cypress GUI [may require installing additional dependencies on Linux.](https://docs.cypress.io/guides/getting-started/installing-cypress#Linux-Prerequisites).
+This also applies to WSL / WSL2.

+- On Ubuntu/Debian: `sudo apt install libgtk2.0-0 libgtk-3-0 libgbm-dev libnotify-dev libgconf-2-4 libnss3 libxss1 libasound2 libxtst6 xauth xvfb`.
+- On CentOS and probably its relatives, `sudo yum install -y xorg-x11-server-Xvfb gtk2-devel gtk3-devel libnotify-devel GConf2 nss libXScrnSaver alsa-lib`.

+If you are using WSL(2), you will also need an X server.
+I use [VcXsrv](https://sourceforge.net/projects/vcxsrv/) 1.20.14.0.
+Except for the part about disabling access control, [this tutorial](https://aalonso.dev/blog/how-to-use-gui-apps-in-wsl2-forwarding-x-server-cdj) has good instructions for installing it.
+Instead of disabling access controls, follow the steps in [this StackOverflow answer](https://stackoverflow.com/a/66768217) to set up a `.XAuthority` file and a shortcut to VcXsrv, which uses that file.

 ## Features